martindrapeau/backbone-game-engine/README.md

 The `update` function is used to update the Model position, animation, detect collisions, or whatever you like.
 If it requests a redraw, the engine will then call its `draw` function.
 The Engine ensures that Models are updated and drawn in the order they are sorted in the Collection.
 Consult Backbone docs to find out how to change the sort order.

-`Backbone.Sprite` is a sub-classed Model.
+`Backbone.Sprite` is a sub-classed Model which implements the `draw` and `update` functions to animate a sprite.
 Its attributes contain information on how to break an image spritesheet into tiles, and define the animation frames.
 In the [demonstration](http://martindrapeau.github.io/backbone-game-engine), `Mario` is a sub-classed Sprite which implements velocity and acceleration.
 Mario is controled by the user either by using the keyboard, or the touchpad (for touch devices).
 User input is captured with the `Backbone.Input` class.

 Classes